erictt/computer-science-learning/source/_posts/cs6250/week-9-internet-security.md

 **Traffic Scrubbing Services**

-A scrubbing service diverts the incoming traffic to a specialized server, where the traffic is “scrubbed” into either clean or unwanted traffic.
-The clean traffic is then sent to its original destination.
+A scrubbing service diverts the incoming traffic to a specialized server, where the traffic is <u>“scrubbed” into either clean or unwanted traffic.</u> <u>The clean traffic is then sent to its original destination</u>[Quiz].
 Although this method offers fine-grained filtering of the packets, there are monetary costs required for an in-time subscription, setup and other recurring costs.
 The other limitations include reduced effectiveness due to per packet processing and challenges in handling Tbps level attacks.
 There’s also a possibility of decreased performance as the traffic may be rerouted and becoming susceptible to evasion attacks.

 **ACL Filters**